crclark/graph-anns/README.md

 ## More ideas to save memory

+Main drivers of memory usage

+- adjacency list is almost 50% of memory
+- backpointers -- about equal to adjacency list in size
+- ext-to-int mapping is about 10% (on our benchmark problem -- obviously depends on the type of the external ids)

 ### Move the ext-to-int mapping to rocksdb or delete it
 Do we really need the ext-to-int mapping?
 It does the following things.
 For "bottleneck when on-disk", let's assume NVMe disks, and 100 microseconds per lookup.